OSHA Form 300A Workplace Posting Begins February 1

 Certain employers are partially exempt from OSHA’s recordkeeping requirements.
 Exemptions apply to:

-- Establishments primarily engaged in low-hazard industries as classified by OSHA’s guidelines.
-You can find a full list of exempt low-hazard industries, ordered by North American Industry Classification System (NAICS) codes, here.
+A complete list of exempt low-hazard industries, organized by North American Industry Classification System (NAICS) codes, can be found here.

 Electronic Submission of OSHA Form 300A Data Due by March 2

-For covered establishments, electronic submission of Form 300A data for the 2024 calendar year must be completed by March 2, 2025, using OSHA’s Injury Tracking Application (ITA).
-The requirements depend on establishment size and industry classification:
+For covered establishments, electronic submission of Form 300A data for the 2025 calendar year must be completed by March 2, 2026, using OSHA’s Injury Tracking Application (ITA).

 What Covered Establishments Must Submit OSHA Form 300A Data Electronically?